Home

 Step 4: Estimate volume

-Low volume under 500 parts/month — SMARTFORM 450 or LITE 686 with manual heating drive is sufficient.
-Medium volume 500–5,000 parts/month warrants servo heating drive for cycle-to-cycle consistency.
-High volume packaging on thin film — RAUT PRO.
-High volume structural parts in large format — LITE 2010 and above with semi-automatic mode.
+For low volume under 500 parts/month, SMARTFORM 450 or LITE 686 with manual heating drive is usually enough.
+At 500–5,000 parts/month, servo heating becomes more useful because repeatability starts to matter.
+High-volume thin-film packaging points to RAUT PRO.
+Large structural parts in higher volume usually start with LITE 2010 and semi-automatic operation.

 Step 5: Factor in the options that matter for your process

-Recipe saving is useful from the moment you run more than one material or mold on the same machine.
-Pre-stretching matters on deep draws above 2:1 draw ratio.
-Zone control matters when your part has significantly different depth across its surface.
-A radiation pyrometer takes cycle-to-cycle temperature variation from 10–15°C down to 3–5°C. Prioritize options based on your specific defect risk, not on a checklist.
+Recipe saving becomes useful as soon as you run more than one material or mold.
+Pre-stretching matters on deep draws above a 2:1 draw ratio.
+Zone control matters when one area of the part is shallow and another is deep.
+A radiation pyrometer can bring cycle-to-cycle temperature variation from 10–15°C down to 3–5°C. Choose options around the defect you are trying to prevent, not around a feature list.

 For a detailed breakdown of how to evaluate forming area, heating systems, and automation level, see how to buy a vacuum forming machine.